Kirill020/Kirill020/README.md

 ### About me:

  Hi 👋, I'm Kirill, a software engineer from Ukraine, Odessa city.
-Currently living in Cologne, Germany.
+Currently living in Cologne, Germany.<br>
  🎓Student of the Fach College of Industrial Automation and Information Technologies of the Odessa National University of Technology
 <br>